List of Little Britain characters: Michael Stevens

-The Prime Minister and the object of Sebastian's affection.
-Based heavily on the then real-life British Prime Minister Tony Blair, there are several references to the political scene of the time.
-Michael has a tumulous relationship with Sebastian, playing on Blair's strained relationship with Peter Mandelson.
-One scene depicts the Prime Minister conducting difficult talks with the President of the United States, where the President tries to compel the Prime Minister to follow his position, referring to Blair's following of the policy of the Bush administration on the then-ongoing war with Iraq.
-There is also an episode which depicts the revelation of the Prime Minister's extramarital affair many years earlier, playing on John Major's affair with Edwina Currie.
-He "retires" at the end of Series 3, to Sebastian's horror, which is alluding to the long expected and much anticipated handover of Tony Blair to his Chancellor, Gordon Brown, which took place in real life two years after the Prime Minister retired in the series.
+The prime minister and the object of Sebastian's affection.
+Based heavily on the then real-life British prime minister Tony Blair, there are several references to the political scene of the time.
+Michael has a tumultuous relationship with Sebastian, playing on Blair's strained relationship with Peter Mandelson.
+One scene depicts the prime minister conducting difficult talks with the president of the United States, where the president tries to compel the prime minister to follow his position, referring to Blair's following of the policy of the Bush administration on the then-ongoing war with Iraq.
+There is also an episode which depicts the revelation of the prime minister's extramarital affair many years earlier, playing on John Major's affair with Edwina Currie.
+He "retires" at the end of Series 3, to Sebastian's horror, which is alluding to the long expected and much anticipated handover of Tony Blair to his chancellor, Gordon Brown, which took place in real life two years after the prime minister retired in the series.

 David Walliams states that Anthony Head got the role because "next to Steve Martin, he's the only man I'll ever turn gay for."